squigg/azure-queue-laravel/README.md

 Remember to update the default queue by setting the `QUEUE_DRIVER` value in your `.env` file to `azure`.

 ## Changelog

+2020-09-19 - V8.0 - Support for Laravel 8.x (composer dependency and test refactoring only)

 2020-06-04 - V7.0 - Support for Laravel 7.x (composer dependency and test refactoring only)